AbhishekSingh1909/FStore-Full-Stack-Project/README.md

 ![EF Core](https://img.shields.io/badge/EF%20Core-v.7-cyan)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-v.14-drakblue)

-This is the final project of Integrify Academy which involves creating a Fullstack project with React and Redux in the frontend and ASP.NET Core 7 in the backend.
-The result is an indoor plant e-commerce site called Evergreen which features basic user functionalities (registering, authentication, browsing through products, shopping cart, ordering) as well as admin functionalities for managing users, products and orders.
+This is the final project of Integrify Academy which involves creating a Fullstack project with React and Redux in the frontend and ASP.NET Core 8, Entity Framework Core and Postgre SQL  in the backend.
+This is an e commerce website called fStore which has folowing features

-- Frontend: SASS, TypeScript, React, Redux Toolkit
-- Backend: ASP.NET Core, Entity Framework Core, PostgreSQL

-You can follow the same topics as your backend project or choose the alternative one, between E-commerce and Library.
-You can reuse the previous frontend project, with necessary modification to fit your backend server.
+User functionalities :
+(Registering, Authentication, Browsing through products, Shopping Cart, Order Creation)

+Admin functionalities:
+User Management (View User , Update User Role, Delete User) Products Management (Create New Product, Update Product, Delete Product) Order Management (View List of Oders)

 ## Table of Contents